Can You Learn Fighting By Watching Videos? Helpful guide

 Can I learn to fight at home by watching videos?

 Attending martial arts classes will be ideal for learning to fight.
 It’ll assist you in staying consistent and provide many benefits.
 However, some can’t afford or are unwilling to invest time and money in fighting classes.
-Because of that, training at home; is a viable option.
+Because of that, training at home is a viable option.

-You can train at home by watching videos because it’ll reflect live classes.
+You can train at home by watching videos because they’ll reflect live classes.
 However, there are some downsides to doing so.
 First, you won’t have live instruction.
 Secondly, you’ll have to buy essential gear, such as a punching bag and gloves.

-Yet, if you can combine both- you’ll progress faster.
-I’m aware that some people can’t afford monthly martial arts classes- and that’s understandable.
+Yet, if you can combine both you’ll progress faster.
+I’m aware that some people can’t afford monthly martial arts classes and that’s understandable.
 However, learning to fight is worth plenty of time and money.

 Additionally, it’ll provide desirable benefits and change your life.
 For instance, your confidence and self-esteem will increase, and you’ll get into shape.
 As a result, fighting classes are valuable.